WPChill/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.0.3 =
+* Fix config page to work with multibyte tab names.
+* Japanese locale by hide92795

 = 1.0.2 =
 * Only use wp_remote_head to get fielsize on remote files.
 Prevents timeouts when a file doesn't exist.